Skip to content

 IT asset recovery: The common pitfalls

-To maximize the benefits of IT asset recovery, it’s vital to ensure your processes are meeting correct standards in the following areas.
+To maximize the benefits of IT asset recovery, it’s vital to ensure your processes are meeting the correct standards in the following areas:

 Some IT asset recovery providers may not have environmentally responsible disposal methods in place, which can lead to negative environmental impacts.